ABOUT

 Trauma Psychologist

 JAMIE ATEN, PH.D., is the Co-Founder of Spiritual First Aid.
 He is also the Founder and Co-Director of the Humanitarian Disaster Institute, Blanchard Chair of Humanitarian and Disaster Leadership, and Co-Coordinator of the Trauma Certificate Program at Wheaton College.
 He is both a Hurricane Katrina and a late-stage early-onset cancer survivor.
 He has responded to and researched disasters and mass traumas around the globe.
 He has published nine authored and edited books and over 150 scholarly publications.
-His research has been supported by over $7 million in awarded grants.
+His research has been supported by over $12 million in awarded grants.
 He is frequently cited, interviewed, and published in outlets like The New York Times, The Washington Post, USA Today, CNN, Fox News, BBC News, Psychology Today, Religion News Service, Moody Radio, and Christianity Today.
 In 2016, Jamie was awarded the FEMA Community Preparedness Champion Award at the White House.
 He also received the Early Career Award and Applied Psychology of Religion and Spirituality Award from the America Psychological Association’s Society for the Psychology of Religion and Spirituality.
-He is co-host of The Better Samaritan podcast.
+He is co-host of award-winning The Better Samaritan podcast.

 Kent Annan, M.Div.